aehparta/gauge/README.md

 # gauge
-Gauge is a software collection that originally started as a multimeter application and separate digital analysator library.
+Gauge is a software collection that originally started as a digital analysator library and separate multimeter application for android.
 Everything has been since merged into the same repository.
 Multimeter application itself has evolved into something able to control even the lights in my apartment.